-- 1. Turn the power off. - 2.
-Install the second processor card if one was removed.
+- 1. Turn the power off. - Install the second processor card if one was removed.
 If a second processor was not removed, or has already been reinstalled and verified, install a FRU (adapter) and connect any cables and devices that were attached to it. - 3.
 Turn the power on. - 4.
 If the Console Selection screen is displayed, choose the system console. - 5.
 After the keyboard indicator is displayed, press the F5 key on the directly-attached keyboard or the number 5 key on an ASCII terminal keyboard. - 6.
 Enter the appropriate password when prompted to do so.

-YES Repeat this step until all of the FRUs (adapters) are installed, then go to the Repair Checkout Procedure in the Diagnostics Information for Multiple Bus Systems.
+- NO Go to "Step 1540B-11" on page 2-49. - YES Repeat this step until all of the FRUs (adapters) are installed, then go to the Repair Checkout Procedure in the Diagnostics Information for Multiple Bus Systems.